SarahWu2022/SarahWu2022/README.md

 - 👋 Hi, I’m Sarah
 - 👀 I’m interested in becoming a Software Engineer/Developer
-- 🌱 I’m currently doing master of computing in Melbourne University
+- 🌱 I’m currently doing master of computing in the University of Melbourne
 - 💞️ I’m looking to collaborate on any interesting project related to computing and software development
 - 📫 Reach me by email: sarahwuwork@gmail.com